JorgeNnfx/20260401-Emergence-of-Inequality-in-Agent-Based-Systems/README.md

 Emergence of Inequality in Agent-Based Systems

-This repository contains the source code and simulation framework for the study:"Emergence of Inequality in Agent-Based Systems: The Role of Noise, Nonlinear Accumulation, and Network Structure" Currently under review in Entropy (MDPI).
+This repository contains the source code and simulation framework for the study:"Emergence of Inequality in Agent-Based Systems: The Role of Noise, Nonlinear Accumulation, and Network Structure" Currently under review [Index Journal]

 Citation
 If you use this code or the model in your research, please cite it as: